Méav Ní Mhaolchatha: Music career

-Meav came from a musical family and began singing at a young age.
 In 1993, she graduated from Trinity College Dublin with a law degree.
 Shortly after, she began singing professionally.

-Between 1994 and 1998 Méav was a member of the Irish chamber choir Anúna.
+Between 1994 and 1998, Méav was a member of the Irish chamber choir Anúna.
 As a choral singer and soloist, she recorded four albums with Anúna: Omnis (1995), Omnis Special Edition (1996), Deep Dead Blue (1996), and Behind the Closed Eye (1997).
-In 2006 a collection of her solo and choral work with Anúna, Celtic Dreams, was released on Valley Entertainment Records.
+In 2006, a collection of her solo and choral work with Anúna, Celtic Dreams, was released on Valley Entertainment Records.
 She appeared as a member of Anúna in Riverdance: The Show.

 She subsequently toured the United States as a soloist with the Irish RTÉ Concert Orchestra.
 She also toured South Africa as a soloist with Lord of the Dance.

-She recorded her first and eponymous solo album in 1999 which had global success and led to concert tours in Japan and South Korea.
+She recorded her first and eponymous solo album in 1999.

 Méav gained musical stardom as a founding member of the group Celtic Woman in 2004 and is featured on three CDs, Celtic Woman, Celtic Woman: A Christmas Celebration, and Celtic Woman: A New Journey.
 In 2005, Méav was expecting her first child and took maternity leave to await the birth of her first daughter, Anna.
 During tours, she was replaced by Irish singer Deirdre Shannon.
-In 2006, she returned to record the New Journey CD and DVD and toured extensively with the group in the US and Japan in 2006 and 2007.
 She has been featured in Celtic Woman: The Greatest Journey Essential Collection.